eriktuck/ei-dev/docs/data-visualization/dashboards.md

 #### Fine Report

 Fine Report has a lot of functionality, but I find it to be rather unappealing aesthetically.
-They seem to have spent most of their time developing widgets that would look good in Minority Report but don't actually communicate any meaning.
+They seem to have spent most of their time developing widgets that would look good in the 2002 sci-fi thriller *Minority Report* but don't actually communicate any meaning.
 Don't build a dashboard like the one pictured below (which is from their website).
 However, as a truly free and no-code solution that still has a good deal of functionality, Fine Report may be your best option - just don't fall for the temptation of their 'Extended Charts'.
 Check out their [full library](http://endemo.finereport.com:8080/webroot/decision/login?origin=ba8ff0b2-3f05-4035-8406-8c05a968606b) of examples.

 ---